 First meetings were held at Sauls Barbecue, formerly 401 Seafood.
 The present building was constructed in 1956 with the first meeting being held in November of that year.
 About 1980 the club purchased six acres of property on Fanny Brown Road to be used as a recreational area and possible future club house site.
 The property presently has two baseball playing fields for youngsters.

-In a typical year, the McCullers Ruritan Club again hosts two pork BBQ fundraisers: one in March and September.
-Profits allow the Ruritan Club to support endeavors in the community.
-We provide at least 2 scholarships for a local college student.
-Some notables for use of our fund-raising;
+In a typical year, the McCullers Ruritan Club hosts two pork BBQ fundraisers, one in March and September.
+Profits allow the Ruritan Club to support support various community

 Wake County Sheriff’s Expansion of K-9 dog patrol and drug team.

-Donations made to Hospice Of Wake County, Hand of Hope, and the Wake County Food Bank.
+Donations to Hospice of Wake County, Hand of Hope, and the Wake County Food Bank.

 The Ruritans look forward to many years and expect another great year assisting our “small town”!
 The McCullers Crossroads neighborhood knows that Ruritan makes their community a better place in which to live.